ncbi/ribovore/documentation/ribodbmaker.md

 The running time of the ingroup and clustering stages scale with the square of the number of input sequences, and as a result `ribodbmaker` may be very slow for datasets with more than 25,000 sequences.

-One way around this is to skip the ingroup and clustering stages with the `--skipingrup` and `--skipclustr` options.
-You can then (if you want) subsequently run the ingroup and clustering stages by rerunning `ribodbmaker` without these two `--skip` options on only the sequences that survive the first run with the `--skipingrup` and `--skipclustr` options.
-If only a small fraction of the sequences survive the first run, then the ingroup and clustering stages will proceed more quickly in the second run than they would have originally.
+One way around this is to perform two runs of `ribodbmaker` on an input sequence dataset `S`.
+In the first run, skip the ingroup and clustering stages with the `--skipingrup` and `--skipclustr` options.
+Then for the second run change the input sequence dataset to only those sequences from `S` that survived the first run, call this set `S'`.
+For this second run, do not use the
+`--skipingrup` and `--skipclustr` options.
+If `S'` has significantly fewer sequences than `S` then this two-step approach may be significantly faster, and will result in the same final dataset of surviving sequences from the second run that you would obtain from just a single run using all stages (no command-line `--skip` options) on `S`.

 ---